a senior Oxy student shows off his senior comps studio art project in Los Angeles

 You might draw your comps inspiration from your diverse surroundings in Los Angeles or your research and exploration abroad.
-Whether the subject is the emotional geographies of the Great Migration, the international politics of the Butterfly Effect, or generating music using artificial intelligence, senior comps inspire many Oxy students to unimagined heights.
+You might explore the emotional geographies of the Great Migration, the international politics of the Butterfly Effect, or generating music using artificial intelligence.
+Rigorous yet rewarding, senior comps empower Oxy students to exceed their own expectations and discover what they’re truly capable of.

 Arts & Humanities